-When it’s been a long day at work, an easy chicken recipe is my go-to meal.
-And you can’t go wrong with a one-pan baked chicken recipe.
+When it's been a long day at work, this easy balsamic chicken breast recipe is my go-to meal.
+And you can't go wrong with a one-pan baked chicken recipe.
 Only a couple of minutes of prep and you have yourself a healthy and delicious meal.
-I usually serve this with baked potatoes because I can quickly throw them in the oven while I’m prepping the chicken and they are done at the same time!
+I usually serve this with baked potatoes because I can quickly throw them in the oven while I'm prepping the chicken and they are done at the same time!
 Easy Peasy.

 Like I said, you can never have enough easy chicken recipes.
 So if you're looking for additional easy chicken breast recipes, give my low-carb 5 Ingredient Caprese Sheet Pan Chicken Breast a try!

 Did you make this recipe?
 Please RATE THE RECIPE below!